BE PART OF THE SEA CHANGE

 To help you see through the plastics problem in true Selfridges style, we have brought together an edit of the most fashionable re-usable water vessels in store.

 If we carry on eating fish in the way we currently do, there will be no more fish in the sea.
 That’s why we never serve endangered fish at Selfridges.
-Find out which fish you should take off your menu on the Marine Conservation Society website.
+Find out which fish you should take off your menu here.

 DIVE INTO OUR HISTORY